state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 You can also put a Group under another Group.

-Hierarchically speaking, you can think of Task Groups as directories to organize your Tasks.The following are some built-in Tasks and Task Groups in Zrb.
+Hierarchically speaking, you can think of Task Groups as directories to organize your Tasks.
+The following are some built-in Tasks and Task Groups in Zrb.

 ```
 zrb